Global Strong Solutions to the Three-Dimensional Axisymmetric Compressible Navier-Stokes Equations with Large Initial Data and Vacuum: Introduction and main results

 \begin{remark}\la{lrk4} It is worth noting that under the assumption of axisymmetry and the condition that the domain $\OM$ excludes the axis, our problem effectively reduces to a two-dimensional case.
-As indicated by \cite{FMN}, even for the global well-posedness of problem (\ref{ns})--(\ref{i3}) in the two-dimensional periodic case, the restriction $\beta>\frac{4}{3}$ seems to be the optimal result up to now. \end{remark}
+Hence, our results are consistent with those for the two-dimensional case in \cite{FLW,FLL,FMN,HL2}. \end{remark}